-Most Louisiana College fall semester classes face-to-face classes will move to a hybrid model beginning Monday, Aug.
+Most Louisiana Christian University fall semester classes face-to-face classes will move to a hybrid model beginning Monday, Aug.
 24 in an effort to limit student exposure to COVID-19.

 “Transitioning to this method will allow for additional spacing in the classroom, help to keep students safer, and hopefully lower the number of students who have to be quarantined when a classmate tests positive for COVID,” said Provost Dr. Cheryl Clark.